 It’s Time for Better Workforce Planning

-By effectively avoiding talent shortfalls through better, data-driven workforce planning, which takes both an organization’s internal workforce dynamics and business drivers into account, HR can proactively address talent issues that are on the horizon.
+By effectively avoiding talent shortfalls through data-driven workforce planning (supported by workforce analytics), which takes both an organization’s internal workforce dynamics and business drivers into account, HR can proactively address talent issues that are on the horizon.
 Here’s how:

 Step 1: Start with business goals in mind

 Ultimately, it’s about determining the right talent, at the right time and cost, and in the right quantity to deliver on your business goals.